 If you are interested in the monitoring of inflammatory cytokines and IFNS, you might have a look at the following post “How to monitor inflammatory cytokines in anti-COVID drug discovery“.
 Interestingly, all the profiling, multiplex quantification arrays, or ELISAs are available as ready-to-use assay kits or laboratory services.

 Drug delivery optimization

 Delivery of the mRNA remains the main challenge.
-Today, solutions exist from naked RNA to mRNA complexes with cationic lipids, cholesterol and PEG-lipids.
+Today, solutions exist from naked RNA to mRNA complexed with cationic lipids, cholesterol, and PEG-lipids.
 We also find lipid-based nanoparticles including the use of 1,2-Dioleoyl-sn-glycero-3-phosphoethanolamine (DOPE).
 Several biotech companies have developed their specialties and expertise for that particular drug delivery.
 And as a matter of fact, each project needs a dedicated answer.

 Thus, the best way to help research in this field is certainly to provide ready-to-use control mRNA such as eGFP coding mRNA or Luciferase coding mRNA.

 We can now provide codon optimization, based on U-depletion, to provide the best-capped mRNA.
 Taking into account the U-depletion, the CleanCap CAP1 structure, the UTRs and polyA tail optimization and even the 5moU modification, is what makes control mRNA the most reliable tools for delivery studies.
 Remarkably, it is far more reproducible and time-saving than home-made batches with ARCA or enzymatic methods.
 So you can focus your activities on the development of the nanoparticles.